night1rider/nxp-appcodehub/dm-wolftpm-wolfssl-tls-with-zephyr/README.md

 6. Make sure the server is running on zephyr via the `-server` or `-demo` command
 7. Connect with the client
     ```
-    ./example/client/client -h <ip of zephyr device as displaced at boot> -A <path/to/cert.pem/you/saved> -w
+    ./example/client/client -h <ip of zephyr device as displayed at boot> -A <path/to/cert.pem/you/saved> -w
     ```